JoshuaKento/Codex/README.md

 ## Pomodoro Timer

 This repository also includes a lightweight Pomodoro timer widget.
 Click the circular ring to choose a duration from 0–60 minutes.
-The timer begins counting down immediately and the current time is shown at the top.
+Selected segments of the ring glow in **red** and the timer begins counting down immediately.
+The current time is shown at the top.

 ### Running